Jump to navigation

 An employee may also display a function badge on their shirt or uniform.
 Normally worn above their nameplate, the function badge, unlike the shirt stripes, depicts the level of skilled training the employee has obtained.
 The employee must continue to show proficiency in these skills through bi-annual written proficiency tests and practical evaluation exercises.

-Lieutenant Kinney serves as the supervisor of the Patrol Division and is currently assigned as Interim Chief of Police, for the Rangely Police Department.
+Lieutenant Kinney serves as the supervisor of the Patrol Division of the Rangely Police Department.

 Lieutenant Kinney was born on 23 November 1965 in Glenwood Springs, CO., and was raised in various towns and states including 5 years of his child hood spent in Rangely.
 In 1983 he enlisted in the Colorado Army National Guard, training as a small arms repair specialist.
 He also worked with the Grand Junction Police Explorer Scouts and is a 2 year attendee of the U.S. Navy’s JR ROTC program.